 Darwin formulated his theory of Natural Selection based on the Species and biodiversity of finches he saw on his journeys to the Galapagos islands – a relatively isolated ecosystem.

 However, a good question comes up: how does one define a species and how does a species split to form two new species?
 Also, what is the nature of the reproductive barriers between species that may allow hybrids in some cases but in others no offspring?
 We will explore these questions in this post.

-First we must go through the various species concepts:
+First, we must go through various species concepts:

 - Biological – a group of populations that can make viable (fertile) offspring with each other but not with populations of other groups.
 The viability of offspring and even the potential to have offspring is covered by reproductive barriers.
 The downside to this is that it doesn’t work for extinct or nonsexual species as viability cannot be tested.

 - Morphological – species are distinguished when they have different anatomical shapes or physiological functions.
 This species concept can be applied to any organism and any reproductive method, unlike the Biological concept.
 The downfall here is that this concept assumes morphological differences are the result of substantial genetic differences.